EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.map.md

 ### celestial.map.plot_monthly_smap

 Plot a monthly sky map Package: celestial.map Description: Plot a monthly sky map with a naked eye stars for a given time and observer Geodetic position.
-Optionaly mark planets
+Optionaly mark planets position, constellations and the milky way.